ianchblair/DC_Controller/README.md

 Based on work for Arduino by Martin Da Costa and John Purbrick (MERG)

-CBUS Interface is incomplete, but is based on the CBUS Micropython library of Duncan Greenwood (MERG
+CBUS Interface is incomplete, but is based on the CBUS Micropython library of Duncan Greenwood (MERG)

-Licence:
+License:
   This work is licensed under the:
       Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
    To view a copy of this license, visit: